D-Eva-Code/Rust-Cohort-One-Assignmet-New/README.md

   - Division (/)
   - Log(x) and ln(x)
 - **GPA Calculator**
-  - Allows users to input grades and credit loads for each cource.
+  - Allows users to input grades and credit loads for each course.
   - Calculates GPA based on user input.

 ## 🛠️ Installation & Usage